kjdaniels0127/Cost-of-Inequality-Socioeconomic-Status-12-Countries/README.md

 ## Project Description and Objective

-I am working with the World Health Organization to help them improve healthcare outcomes around the world.
+I am working with the ==World Health Organization== to help them improve healthcare outcomes around the world.
 Per the World Health Organization website, this is a United Nations agency that connects nations, partners, and people to promote health, keep the world safe, and serve the vulnerable - so people can attain the highest level of health.
 The purpose of this organization is to lead global efforts to expand universal health coverage, direct and coordinate the world’s response to health emergencies, and promote healthier lives for all humans.
 The World Health Organization wants to see how socioeconomic factors impact healthcare outcomes.
 For this project we will focus on, 12 countries of different income levels to study trends between socioeconomic factors and healthcare outcomes.

 The purpose of this project is to analyze 12 different countries' health outcomes and socioeconomic factors to explore connections between health outcomes and socioeconomic status.
 This project includes the years of 1992-2022. (i.e. How do income levels affect mortality rates?)
 The countries included in this project are split into different income levels: 3 high-income countries, three low-income countries, three lower-middle-income countries, and three upper-middle-income countries.
 The following countries are included in this project.